Data-Mining-CS568/NG-DBSCAN/README.md

 # NG-DBSCAN

 - Inside "NG-DBSCAN Code" folder, all the files to run are present.
+- While plotting 2-D and 3-D datasets, try changing epsilon values to get better cluster quality.
+- Images folder contains some of the clusters generated.
+- For synthetic datasets, we used moon, blob and circular datasets.

 # Instructions to run the code